28 February to 22 April 2020

 Yvonne Le Mare

-Yvonne is a Nidderdale based textile artist who uses the traditional and historical techniques of felt-making as a springboard to explore, manipulate, and transform a wide range of natural fibres and fabrics, thus giving this ancient craft a contemporary and sophisticated edge.
+Yvonne is a textile artist using traditional and historical techniques of felt-making as a springboard to explore, manipulate, and transform a wide variety of natural fibres and fabrics, thus giving this ancient process a contemporary and sophisticated edge.

 She experiments with wool in the same way as an artist uses canvas and paint, building up fine layers of colour to give depth or exploring the sensual, tactile and sculptural qualities using stitch, nuno and shibori to form permanent raised shapes, textures and patterns.

 Her inspiration is wide and varied, ranging from ethnic art to the constantly changing seasonal colour and texture in nature in the surrounding countryside and complex patterning within tree bark, stone and water.

 By displaying this Felt work Yvonne hopes more people will understand and appreciate the incredible diversity, power and beauty of felt as an expressive medium.
 The goal is to help highlight and affirm its current re-emergence into the world of creative arts.